 If you would like to lead a group for any event, please contact Franz Kuo at email@example.com.
 Leaders serve as the point of contact for participants.

-On July 13, a group (left) helped out at the Capital Area Food Bank.
-We prepared and boxed hundreds of food packets and helped to sort food donations.
+At left, a St. Matthew's group helped out at the Capital Area Food Bank, preparing and boxing hundreds of food packets and helping to sort food donations.

-We prepared meals for patients at Christ House in Columbia Heights on two Saturdays last year.
+We also prepared meals for patients at Christ House in Columbia Heights.
 Christ House provides 24-hour personal care for sick, homeless people to help break the cycle of homelessness.

-Below are photos from a Single Servings of Service event at Martha's Table.
+At right is a Single Servings of Service group at Martha's Table.

-A regular fixture of this service program is the bi-annual (Fall Feast of Treats and Spring Celebration) potluck dinners for St. Matthew’s homeless friends.
+A regular fixture of this service program is the Fall Feast of Treats and another in the Summer Supper for St. Matthew’s homeless friends.
 Volunteers help to set up, serve the meal, provide hospitality to our guests, and clean up afterwards; make or purchase food for the dinner; and/or give a donation towards food and supplies.
 Watch for these events in the parish bulletin or contact Nancy Lutz at firstname.lastname@example.org.